 Organizations across the globe continue to experience compromised data caused by malicious attacks, web application vulnerabilities or unauthorized changes.
 Did you know that database servers are the primary source of breached data?
-How can organizations ensure compliance and protect themselves against rogue insiders and external attacks in this new era of computing?
+How can organizations accurately conduct a database audit, ensure compliance and protect themselves against rogue insiders and external attacks in this new era of computing?

 Since data is a critical component of daily business operations, it is essential to ensure privacy and protect both structured and unstructured data by continuously monitoring access to sensitive data, no matter where the data resides.